 Burns: Books and cocoa in the same store?
 What's next, a talking banana?Smithers: (after a moment of fruitless waiting) Uh, I don't see one, sir.Burns: Of course not.
 The very notion of a talking banana is absurd.
 But still....

 - One example of many is in the episode "Monty Can't Buy Me Love," where Cue the Flying Pigs is subverted when Mr. Burns and Smithers enter a book store:

-- In Vino Veritas is subverted in the episode "Mountain of Madness," where a park ranger enters a cabin and finds it full of partying employees from the nuclear plant.
+- In Vino Veritas and Actually, I Am Him are subverted in the episode "Mountain of Madness," where a park ranger enters a cabin and finds it full of partying employees from the nuclear plant.

-I was a little worried when he swallowed me, but ... well, you saw the rest
+Burns: I was a little worried when he swallowed me, but ... well, you saw the rest.